5 Proven Strategies to Drive Pinterest Traffic to Your Website

 To build your following, you must create boards relevant to your niche and pin the best images onto them.

 You do not have to create all the images that will be pinned on your boards.
-You should curate content on Pinterest so potential followers won’t be staring at your empty boards.
+You should curate content on Pinterest so potential followers won't be staring at your empty boards (don't miss our list of great Pinterest board ideas).

 More importantly, the images you will pin must be optimized for sharing.
 Below is an infographic from Curalate on the kind of image you should post on your boards.